← Back to blog

 Score: 100

-Make is a visual scenario builder with powerful branching, iterators, and data transformations.
+Make is a visual scenario builder with deep branching, iterators, and data transformations.

 It is best for ops teams needing multi-step logic and cost-effective, high-volume automations.